xxiihdc/react-nestjs/README.md

 # How to setup:
 - TBD

-# React tip apply: :D
+# React tip try to apply: :D

 - https://dev.to/_ndeyefatoudiop/101-react-tips-tricks-for-beginners-to-experts-4m11